what being a call centre supervisor entails

 A typical call centre involves a large office space filled with call centre representatives working at desks with computer workstations.
 Your job as a call centre supervisor is to ensure that all reps meet performance quotas.
 To do this, you will meet with your team on a regular basis, communicate company information, track performance metrics, coach reps, provide new product information, monitor and evaluate reps, and handle administrative duties related to your team.

-Call Centre job hours are fairly stable, although the actual times when work is required can vary.
-Some Call Centre job shifts are during ordinary 8 a.m. – 5 p.m.; others are second or third shift.
-Depending upon the industry in which the Call Centre representatives are working, there may “odd” shift times, weekend hours, and even seasonal shifts.
+Call centre job hours are fairly stable, although the actual times when work is required can vary.
+Some call centre job shifts are during standard business hour from 8am to 5pm, others vary.
+Depending upon the industry, there may “odd” shift times, weekend hours, and even seasonal shifts.
 As a supervisor, you may be in charge of a certain team or shift, meaning your hours may vary.